skip to main content skip to footer skip to sitemap skip to accessibility statement

 Funded by UK Government

-This scheme will deliver pedestrian crossing improvements at Portsmouth Road near the junctions with Spring Road, Botley Road, Adey Close, The Grove and Fort Road, funded by the Department for Transport’s (DfT) Safer Roads Fund.
+This scheme has delivered pedestrian crossing improvements at Portsmouth Road near the junctions with Spring Road, Botley Road, Adey Close, The Grove and Fort Road, funded by the Department for Transport’s (DfT) Safer Roads Fund.
 Portsmouth Road, which serves the local community with routes to local schools and access to green spaces, has been identified by the Road Safety Foundation, on behalf of the DfT, as a road that would benefit from additional road safety measures to help minimise the risk of accidents.

-These upgrades will also support people in making sustainable and active journeys by bus, walking and wheeling in and around the Woolston, Itchen, Weston and Sholing areas.
+These upgrades also support people in making sustainable and active journeys by bus, walking and wheeling in and around the Woolston, Itchen, Weston and Sholing areas.

 Latest News